SystemsApproach/ops/lifecycle.rst

 high-level (application-centric) variables; in other words, it is common to have one or more layers of abstraction running on top of the base software.
-In the limit, it may even be an end-user (e.g., an enterprise user in Aether) that wants to change this state, which implies fine-grained access control is likely a requirement.
+In the limit, it may even be an end-user (e.g., an enterprise user in Aether) who wants to change this state, which implies fine-grained access control is likely a requirement.
 None of this disqualifies GitOps as a way to manage such state, but it does raise the possibility that not all state is created equal—that there